3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w06d02/instructor_notes/express_intro.md

 <br />

 ## Intro
 How many of you, prior to this course, had heard of the MEAN stack?
 Today, we are jumping in.
-We will be talking about [ExpressJS](https://expressjs.com/) the "e" in the MEAN stack.
-Which incidentally is super buzz wordy right now.
+We will be talking about [ExpressJS](https://expressjs.com/) the "E" in the MEAN stack.
+Which incidentally, is super buzz wordy right now.
 Express is a "Fast, unopinionated, minimalist web framework for Node.js".

 > Node.js is not a framework.
 It is an application runtime environment that allows you to write server-side applications in javascript.
 Javascript that does not depend on a browser.

 Some frameworks, like Rails, are very opinionated frameworks- meaning that it follows convention over configuration.
-A Rails developer can go into any other Rails app, and understand the layout, because all Rails applications are built in the same way, with the same structure.
+A Rails developer can go into any other Rails app, and understand the basic layout, because all Rails applications are built in the same way, with the same structure.

 Express, as we stated before, is much less opinionated.
-We have a lot of freedom in how we structure our application (folders and files, how to load different files, how to manage dependencies, etc)
+We have a lot of freedom in how we structure our application (folders and files, how to load different files, how to manage dependencies, etc).

 <br />